What is Remortgaging?

 When applying to remortgage, a new lender will be sure to check your credit score before offering you a rate.
 Your eligibility for a good remortgage deal will depend on the results of this initial score.

-It’s advised that you should begin making plans to improve or work towards, raising your credit score a year before you intend to apply for remortgaging.
+It’s advised that you should begin making plans to improve or work towards raising your credit score a year before you apply for remortgaging.

 While you can still apply for a mortgage with a lower credit score, you may be offered a higher rate and an overall worse deal, so be sure to investigate your options fully.